 This park has two large climbers, swings, two cute ride-ons, a nice forest with trails (NOT stroller friendly), and now open is the VERY impressive splash pad.
-We first visited this park in the fall of 2014, came back mid-summer of 2015 to check on the progress of the splash pad, visited again at the end of September 2015; and now in June of 2016 we’ve seen it with the water on!
+We first visited this park in the fall of 2014, came back mid-summer of 2015 to check on the progress of the splash pad, visited again at the end of September 2015; and then again in 2016 to take the pics below.

 Tessier Récréo-Parc did a heck of a good job with the design and layout of this water park.
 It is very nicely landscaped with grass areas, concrete “pavers’, and the actual water areas are on a bright and colourful rubber base.